-The embers from these smaller fires could be carried miles by hot, dry winds.
-The deposition zone for these embers would be deep in the forests and interface zones.
+The embers from these smaller fires could be carried for long distances by hot, dry winds, creating spot fires.
 Fires that start in flat areas move slower, but wind still pushes them.
 It is not unusual for a wildfire pushed by wind to burn the ground fuel and later climb into the crown and reverse its track.
 This is one of many ways that fires can escape containment, typically during periods when response capabilities are overwhelmed.
 These new small fires would most likely merge.
 Suppression resources would be redirected from protecting the natural resources to saving more remote subdivisions.